FusionAuth/fusionauth-site/_drafts/getting-started-with-email-templates.md

 To save all changes on your email template, click the blue **Save** in the top right.
 Once saved you will return to the Email Template page.
 For each email template you want to use, you will need to repeat these steps.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/J44P0INFu-c" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen="allowfullscreen"></iframe>

-In this tutorial for email templates in FusionAuth we have taken a look at email templates in FusionAuth and have prepared the Email Verification Template for use in production.
-If you have additional questions or require assistance please send us a note at <a href="mailto:dev@fusionauth.io">dev@fusionauth.io</a>.
+If you have additional questions or require assistance please let us know through [GitHub](https://github.com/FusionAuth/fusionauth-issues "Jump to GitHub").

-## Learn More About the FusionAuth API
+## Learn More About FusionAuth

-FusionAuth is designed to be the most flexible and secure Customer Identity and Access Management solution available on the market.
-More than a login tool, we provide registration, data search, user segmentation and advanced user management across applications.
+FusionAuth is designed to be the most flexible and secure Customer Identity and Access Management solution available at the best price.
+We provide registration, login, SSO, MFA, data search, social login, user management and more, 100% free for unlimited users.

-Find out more about FusionAuth</a> and sign up for a free trial today.
-LINK HERE
+[Find out more about FusionAuth](https://fusionauth.io/ "FusionAuth Home") and download it today.